meyer-nils/paraview_map_lines/README.md

 # Paraview Map Lines
 This repository offers a filter to evaluate results from direct simulation techniques [1, 2, 3] on a volume mesh.
 The result is a volume mesh that contains the cell data attributes 'Orientation tensor' and 'Volume fraction'.

-# Requirements
-- Paraview 5.8 or higher
+The plugin requires Paraview 5.8 or higher.

-# Install plugin
 Load the plugin to Paraview via 'Tools' -> 'Manage Plugins...' -> 'Load New'.

 # Use